All You Need to know about

 Harmonica

-The harmonica is a large family of musical instruments.
-The sound is extracted from them by breathing in air, which shakes the internal reeds.
+The harmonica, also known as a mouth harp, is a large family of musical instruments.
+The sound is generated by breathing air in and out through mouth holes, which in turn vibrates the internal reeds to create sound.
 Musicians can use different techniques to get the sound they want.
 Various types of harmonicas differ from each other in sound and design.

 The first prototype of the modern instrument appeared in Europe in the 19th century and reached North America around the middle of the century.
 Professional music tracks using it appeared around the 1920s.
 After some time, it even began to be used to perform classical music, but it still remains a symbol of cowboy country and folk genres.